 First and foremost, applicants must have an intense desire to learn – sometimes called a growth mindset.
 Our experience training thousands of teachers including the 2018 Louisiana State Teacher of the Year and the 2019 Milken Educator Award winner have shown that an applicant’s desire to learn is fundamental to their ability to effectively reach students.

-Minimum Requirements: In order to receive full licensure, LRCE Teach! applicants must have bachelor’s degree with a 2.5 GPA, passing scores on the ETS Praxis Core (5751) exam – often referred to as Praxis I, and pass the Praxis tests for their certification area –often referred to as Praxis II.
-Applicants do not need to have taken Praxis PLT, Special Education Mild to Moderate Applications, Teaching Reading, or World Language Pedagogy prior to applying to the program.
-If you have questions about your undergraduate GPA or testing requirements, please reach out with the Learn More button above.
+Minimum Requirements: In order to receive full licensure, LRCE Teach! applicants must have bachelor’s degree, passing scores on the ETS Praxis Core (5752) exam – often referred to as Praxis I, and pass the Praxis tests for their certification area –often referred to as Praxis II (or content).
+Applicants do not need to have taken Praxis PLT, Special Education Mild to Moderate Applications, Teaching Reading, or World Language Pedagogy prior to applying to the program prior to institute.
+If you have questions, please reach out with the Learn More button above.

 If you are interested in our Special Education Add-On endorsement for your current valid Louisiana teaching certificate, please reach out to our program staff directly through the Apply to LRCE Teach! form.